-Staff seeking information on what kinds of sexual behaviour are considered appropriate and inappropriate for teenagers may find useful the Brook sexual behaviour traffic light tool.
+Staff seeking information on what kinds of sexual behaviour are considered appropriate and inappropriate for teenagers may well find useful the Brook sexual behaviour traffic light tool.
 Further information on sexual abuse is given below, in Annex 3 (p.33).

 - 27. Child sexual exploitation ('CSE') is a form of child sexual abuse.
-It occurs where an individual or group (adult or child) takes advantage of an imbalance of power to coerce, manipulate or deceive a child into sexual activity (a) in exchange for something the victim needs or wants, and/or (b) for the financial advantage or increased status of the perpetrator or facilitator.
+It occurs where an individual or group takes advantage of an imbalance of power to coerce, manipulate or deceive a child or young person under the age of 18 into sexual activity (a) in exchange for something the victim needs or wants, and/or (b) for the financial advantage or increased status of the perpetrator or facilitator.
 The victim may have been exploited even if the sexual activity appears consensual.
 Child sexual exploitation does not always involve physical contact; it can also occur through the use of technology.
-It can affect any child or young person (male or female) under the age of 18 years, including 16 and 17 year olds who can legally consent to have sex.
-It can include both contact (penetrative and non-penetrative acts) and non-contact sexual activity and may occur without the child or young person's immediate knowledge (eg. through others copying videos or images they have created and posted on social media).
-Children who are being groomed often resent what they perceive as interference by other adults, and rarely self-report CSE, meaning staff must be particularly vigilant to potential indicators of risk such as a child: - acquiring money, clothes, mobile phones (etc) without plausible explanation - becoming isolated from peers and social networks, and/or secretive - forming relationships with controlling or older individuals or groups - going missing from home or school without explanation - regularly returning home late, perhaps under the influence of drugs or alcohol - exhibiting age-inappropriate sexualised behaviour, or sexually transmitted infection - suffering from mood swings or changes in emotional wellbeing
+Children who are being groomed often resent what they perceive as interference by other adults, and rarely self-report CSE, meaning that staff must be particularly vigilant to potential indicators of risk.
+Sexual exploitation may be indicated if a child: - acquires money, clothes, mobile phones (etc) without plausible explanation - becomes isolated from peers and social networks, and/or secretive - forms relationships with controlling or older individuals or groups - goes missing from home or school without explanation - regularly returns home late, perhaps under the influence of drugs or alcohol - exhibits age-inappropriate sexualised behaviour, or sexually transmitted infection - suffers from mood swings or changes in emotional wellbeing